-This is the hardest part of getting into radio.
-The Demo.
-Ultimately it means you having to sit through hours of material to then try and pick out what showcases your abilities the best in around 3 minutes, all the while trying to second guess what a programme controller at a radio station would like to hear.
+Creating a demo is one of if not the hardest part of breaking into radio.
+It means you having to sit through hours of material to try pick out what showcases your abilities the best and condense it into a 2-3 minute packgage, all the while trying to second guess what a programme boss at a radio station would like to hear.

-There are a few basic principles to a good demo and a few common mistakes that let demos down.
+There are a few basic principles to a good demo and a few common mistakes that you need to avoid making.

-Most important rule of all – Make sure the best material is at the very start.
-It literally can take seconds for a programme controller to make their mind up and if your best stuff is more than a minute in, there is a very good chance it will not be heard.
+Most important rule of all.
+Make sure your very BEST work is at the very start.
+It literally can take seconds for a programme controller to make their mind up and if your best work is more than a minute in, there is a very good chance it will not be heard.
+The first 20 seconds of your demo is your IMPACT TIME.
+So make an impact, make whoever is listening sit up and take notice.

 Be careful with humour.
 Remember you are wanting to be a radio presenter, not a stand up comedian.
 What could be funny to you could be silly/offensive to others.

 Don’t have weather/traffic reports in the demo.
-Anybody can read the weather and the traffic and it’s a boring listen and it will not make you stand out.
+Anybody can read the weather forecasts & travel reports.
+It’s a boring listen and will not make you stand out.

-Finding the right balance is the trickiest part of producing a demo, you have to show you can be engaging and relatable to a listener, but also safe and a good presenter to the programme controller.
+Finding the right balance is the trickiest part of producing a demo.
+You have to show you can be engaging and relatable to a listener but also show you understand the fundamental role of being a presenter.
 The best thing to do is to keep recording your best material and constantly updating your demo and getting feedback on it.

-Other peoples opinions regarding your demo is vital, and the only way that you can get a sense of what works and what doesn’t.
+Other peoples opinions regarding your demo is vital and the only way that you can get a sense of what works and what doesn’t.
+So once you have a demo ready, SEND SEND SEND.
+Get it out there, get it heard, get some feedback.